1immy/X-Qubits_HFSS-Qubit-Design/README.md

 # X-Qubits_HFSS-Qubit-Design
 X-Qubits team repository for HardHaq'25 in McMaster University, Ontario.
-Transmission line impedance design and transmon qubit modeling with HFSS, targeting operation in the transmon regime.
+Transmission line impedance design, coupling resonator and transmon qubit modeling with HFSS, targeting operation in the transmon regime with dispersive readout.